-Gwawr’s practice extends across a number of inter-related areas.
-This not only allows her to take a holistic approach to any particular case, but also offers continuity of representation to clients whose problems straddle more than one area of law.
-Accordingly, Gwawr is able to offer a seamless service to criminal clients raising complaints about their treatment in prison or by the police; to defendants who may be facing deportation proceedings upon conviction; and to immigration clients seeking redress for unlawful detention.
+The breadth of her practice across a number of inter-related spheres not only allows her to take a holistic approach to any particular case, but also offers continuity of representation to clients whose problems straddle more than one area of law.
+Accordingly, Gwawr is able to offer a seamless service to criminal clients raising complaints about their treatment in prison or by the police.

 Alex has established a reputation for exceptional attention to detail, assiduous client care and an imaginative style of advocacy.
 His range of abilities has allowed him to conduct the most challenging cases, including representing prisoners on death row before the Supreme Court of Uganda.